 Looking for information about your industry?
 Our handy list of industry guides may be useful.

 The level of cover you need as a self-employed sole trader will depend on a number of factors, such as:

-To get an idea of what your premiums could cost, complete a quote for business insurance with us.
-It only takes a few minutes, you’ll see the kind of value such a policy could provide, and it doesn’t cost you a cent.
+To get an idea of what your premiums could cost, you can complete a quote for business insurance with us.
+It only takes a few minutes and you’ll see the kind of value such a policy could provide.
+It also doesn’t cost you a cent to compare.

-Cyber liability insurance is handy if you collect and store client information on a digital system, such as customer emails for digital marketing, or personal customer details such as names and addresses.
-Cyber Liability insurance helps to protect you from claims and supports your profitability in the event of a cyber breach or attack.
+Cyber liability insurance is handy if you collect and store client information on a digital system, such as customer emails for digital marketing or personal customer details such as names and addresses.
+Cyber liability insurance helps financially protect you from claims and supports your profitability in the event of a cyber breach or attack.

-Are you a registered sole trader with employees working for you?
-If so, you’ll need to provide workers compensation.* However if you do not have any employees as a sole trader you aren’t eligible to take our workers compensation.
+If you have employees working for you, you’ll need to hold workers compensation insurance.* However, if you do not have any employees as a sole trader, you aren’t eligible to take out workers compensation insurance.

 This brings up a serious question: How would you or your family get by if you’re injured and forced to take time off work to recover?

-You may wish to consider an income protection policy instead, which will pay a cash benefit to you if you’re unable to work due to serious illness or injury.
+You could consider an income protection policy instead, which may pay a cash benefit to you if you’re unable to work due to serious illness or injury.